Tomorrow (Paul McCartney song): Release and reception

 Apple Records released Wild Life on 7 December 1971.
 "Tomorrow" was sequenced as the penultimate track, ahead of "Dear Friend", McCartney's song of reconciliation towards his former Beatles bandmate John Lennon.
 The album received highly unfavourable reviews from music critics.
 Writing in Rolling Stone, John Mendelsohn said that "Tomorrow" was "archetypal post-Beatles McCartney: banal, self-celebrating lyrics full of many of the most tired rhymes in Western pop; glossy, if unfocussed production; pretty, eminently Muzakable melodies".
 By contrast, Billboard's reviewer highlighted the track as one of the album's four "triumphs".

 Beatles biographer Nicholas Schaffner said that, although the song was among the "one or two half-decent tunes" on Wild Life, it was "suffocated by Linda's gloppy oohs and aahs unaccountably mixed as high as the lead vocal".
 Howard Sounes identifies it and "Dear Friend" as the album's "only two interesting songs".
 In his book on the former Beatles' careers from 1970 to 1980, Rodriguez includes "Tomorrow" in a chapter covering the best "unsung" McCartney songs.
 He describes it as a composition that "evoked his Beatle triumphs, or at least McCartney's stronger cuts" and says that had it been released as a single, the song might have created more public interest in Wild Life.

 In 1975, McCartney recorded an instrumental version of "Tomorrow" in the reggae style, which, according to author Luca Perasi, appears to be a musical parody.
 The track began circulating on bootleg compilations, paired with "Proud Mum", an instrumental that McCartney recorded as an intended advertising jingle for Mother's Pride bread.
 In a 1976 interview with Paul Gambaccini, McCartney said that "Tomorrow" was one of the Wild Life tracks that had become well known to "freaks" and "connoisseurs".
 He also recalled that Lee Eastman, Linda's father, had urged him to re-record it at a much slower tempo.
 Some sources claim that McCartney recorded a new version of "Tomorrow" in 2011 with Diana Krall.
 As of 2013, neither the 1975 instrumental nor the rumoured duet with Krall had been officially released.
-McCartney included the 1971 Wings recording on the 2001 box set Wingspan: Hits and History.
+McCartney included the 1971 Wings recording on the 2001 compilation Wingspan: Hits and History.
+The song was also rerecorded for the One Hand Clapping Live Sessions in August 1974, although it was not officially released until 2024.